thirukkural2022/obedparla.com/content/posts/2016-05-02-mumbling-and-bleeding-bleeding-and-mumbling.md

 ---
-title: "Mumbling and bleeding.
-Bleeding and mumbling."
-author: "Obed Marquez Parlapiano"
+title : "Mumbling and bleeding.
+Bleeding and mumbling." author : "Obed Marquez Parlapiano" date : "2016-05-02" categories :
-date: "2016-05-02"
-categories: "miscellaneous"
-tags:
+ - miscellaneous
+tags : ""
-cover: "../images/moon-upside-downpotato1.jpg"
+cover : "../images/moon-upside-downpotato1.jpg"
 ---

 > There is nothing to writing.
 All you do is sit down at a typewriter and bleed.